Apple polyphenols: what apple peel extract claims actually deliver

 Bioavailability of supplemental polyphenols

 Polyphenol absorption from the small intestine is poor and highly variable.
-Phloridzin is hydrolysed to phloretin by lactase phlorizin hydrolase at the brush border, with bioavailability of approximately 4–8% based on urinary recovery studies (PMID: 17988953).2 Chlorogenic acid bioavailability is similarly low.
-The food matrix matters: polyphenol absorption from whole apple is meaningfully different from absorption from a powdered extract in a capsule.
-A 2021 pharmacokinetic study comparing equivalent polyphenol doses from fresh apple versus an apple peel extract supplement found 35% lower plasma polyphenol AUC from the supplement (PMID: 33457621).3
+Phloridzin is hydrolysed to phloretin by lactase phlorizin hydrolase at the brush border, with bioavailability of approximately 4–8% based on urinary recovery studies (PMID: 15640487).2 Chlorogenic acid bioavailability is similarly low.
+The food matrix matters: polyphenol absorption from whole apple is plausibly different from absorption from a powdered extract in a capsule, though head-to-head pharmacokinetic comparisons of fresh apple versus apple peel extract are lacking.

 The clinical trial record